cyriltan/QKDFileEncryptApp/README.md

 To run this code, you need to install the open quantum safe library that runs the PQC algorithms.
 You need to install the following: https://github.com/open-quantum-safe/liboqs-python

-Follow the instructions to liboqs.
+Follow the instructions to install liboqs.
 Run the following to use in standalone applications.
+Note you need to modify the path below where you installed your liboqs.
 ```bash
 export PYTHONPATH=$PYTHONPATH:/path/to/liboqs-python
 ```